hibernating-rhinos/RavenFS/Docs/markdown/client-api/synchronization-client.markdown

 * an ETag file value,
 * an exception if something went wrong during the operation,
 * a type of the synchronization (ContentUpdate, MetadataUpdate, Rename, Delete),
-* numbers of transfered and copied bytes and a length of need list (filled only if [RDC stuff](../synchronization/synchronization-types/content-update) was performed).
+* numbers of transferred and copied bytes and a length of need list (filled only if [RDC stuff](../synchronization/synchronization-types/content-update) was performed).

 ##Monitoring